Build-Week-Water-My-Plants/marketing-page/README.md

 # Our Process
 With four UI Developers, we split work according to sections on the landing page designed by our UX Designer, as well as the team bio page designed by us.
-We utilized Less, HTMl, CSS to build and style our pages.
+We utilized Less, HTML, and CSS to build and style our pages.

 # Team Members